dheeraj-jayaswal/DarkWeb-From-The-Trenches/README.md

 ## 🧭 Key Takeaways for Enterprise Security Teams

-**1. Pre-engagement dark web OSINT is the highest-ROI threat intelligence activity.**
-An hour checking HIBP, paste sites, and dark web forums before testing starts tells you which employees already have compromised credentials.
+**1. Pre-engagement dark web OSINT is the highest-ROI threat intelligence activity.** An hour checking HIBP, paste sites, and dark web forums before testing starts tells you which employees already have compromised credentials.
 A finding like "247 employee credentials are available for free online" changes the client's risk posture before a single vulnerability is exploited.

-**2. Breach data on the dark web often predates detection by months or years.**
-Organisations frequently discover breaches from dark web intelligence long before their own systems generate alerts.
+**2. Breach data on the dark web often predates detection by months or years.** Organisations frequently discover breaches from dark web intelligence long before their own systems generate alerts.
 A 2022 breach database appearing on forums in 2024 is not unusual.
 Continuous monitoring is essential — point-in-time checks are insufficient.

-**3. The credential:access chain is the most impactful finding chain in enterprise testing.**
-Leaked credentials → valid authentication → confirmed access → escalate privileges → full compromise.
+**3. The credential:access chain is the most impactful finding chain in enterprise testing.** Leaked credentials → valid authentication → confirmed access → escalate privileges → full compromise.
 No injection vulnerability required.
 The hardest part (credential theft) was done for you by a previous breach.
 Demonstrating this chain with evidence is the most compelling executive-level finding in any assessment.

-**4. Documentation and legal compliance are non-negotiable.**
-Dark web investigation generates sensitive evidence.
+**4. Documentation and legal compliance are non-negotiable.** Dark web investigation generates sensitive evidence.
 Document every step, retain only what is needed for reporting, delete the rest.
 Written authorisation protects both you and the client.
 Methodology documentation protects you legally.
 This is professional discipline, not optional.

----

-## 📄 License

-This content is licensed under **[CC BY 4.0](LICENSE.md)**.
-You're welcome to reuse or adapt any of these notes — just give clear attribution to **Dheeraj Kumar Jayaswal** with a link back to this repository.
-See [LICENSE.md](LICENSE.md) for the full terms.

 ---